 Who qualifies for this?

-Athletes for the Fall semester (soccer, volleyball, cross country) are asked to arrive early, and specific student leaders and Orientation volunteers are asked to assist the college in preparation for the semester.
+Athletes for the Fall semester (soccer, volleyball, cross country, golf) are asked to arrive early, and specific student leaders and Orientation volunteers are asked to assist the college in preparation for the semester.
 Some students may also be approved as EFAs by other faculty and staff in collaboration with the Housing Office.

 Fall semester athletes in soccer and volleyball actually arrive prior to when Fall housing is available, so their pre-fall housing (i.e. temporary housing in one of the halls) is arranged by Conference Services.
 The athletes move from this temporary housing to their Fall housing assignments one week prior to the start of Orientation.
 Athletes are not allowed to move their personal belongings into their Fall campus housing assignments until their approved transition move and check-in with residence hall staff.

 Special approval needed

 Students are not allowed to move-in or check-in to campus rooms until the dates listed under Check-In, unless they have pre-approved housing as an early Fall arrival from Housing.
-When a student has been added to the list for early fall arrival, he or she will receive an automated email confirmation from the Housing Director.
+When a student has been added to the list for early fall arrival, he or she will receive an automated email confirmation from the Housing Office.
 A special, pre-determined check-in time with residence hall staff is required for all approved EFAs.
 This check-in time is communicated in the email.